ghazalin/nursing_facilities_map/README.md

 # nursing_facilities_map
-Interactive map of nursing facilities in Chicago.
+This repository generates an interactive map of nursing facilities in Chicago.